CuriousLearner/django-phone-verify/docs/usage.rst

 i18n Support
 ------------

-If you would like to internationalize the verification messages, set `I18N` to `True`.
-This would cause the `PhoneVerificationService` to attempt to translate the `MESSAGE` string using Django's internationalization primitive `django.utils.translation.gettext`.
+If you would like to internationalize the verification messages, set the option ``I18N`` to ``True``.
+This would cause ``PhoneVerificationService`` to attempt to translate the ``MESSAGE`` string using Django's internationalization primitive ``django.utils.translation.gettext``.
+Then define ``MESSAGE`` for all the desired locales that you want to support as per Django internationalization guidelines.

-To expose this capability to the clients, `PhoneVerificationService` constructor supports an additional parameter, `language`, which is the desired language locale code which will be looked up for a localized version of `MESSAGE`.
+Under the hood, ``PhoneVerificationService`` constructor has been extended to support an additional parameter, ``language``, which is the desired locale code which will be looked up for a localized version of ``MESSAGE``.
-Also, `VerificationViewSet.register` endpoint supports an optional `language` POST data argument where you can specify the locale code for the desired verification message language.
-This locale code will be eventually passed to `PhoneVerificationService`, to try and retrieve the localized message.
+Also, ``VerificationViewSet.register`` endpoint supports an optional ``language`` POST data argument where you can specify the locale code for the desired verification message language.
+This locale code will be eventually passed to ``PhoneVerificationService``, to retrieve the localized message.

+All this is optional.
+That is, if you don't set ``I18N`` option, everything works as before.

 Usage
 -----